Metadrop/ddev-aljibe/README.md

 In addition, all the variables [provided by ddev](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/#command-line-completion) are available on all hooks.

-#### Customize sites to install on --all flag
+#### installable_sites_aliases

-You can edit the aljibe.yaml file and add the names of the different sites you want to install under the installable_sites_aliases key.
-This allows you to have multiple sites, but by default, only specific ones will be installed with the --all flag.
-Additional sites can be installed later using the `ddev site-install MYSITE` command.
+You can add the names of the different sites you want install when running `ddev setup --all`.
+Additional sites can still be installed later using the `ddev site-install MYSITE` command.

 ```yaml
 installable_sites_aliases: